 9. Her favourite TV show is Breaking Bad – who else shares this fact?

 Who doesn’t love a lazy Sunday binge-watching a TV series?
-And it certainly makes us feel a lot better knowing that even a world-famous actress such as Saoirse can’t escape the Netflix hype.
+And it certainly makes us feel a lot better knowing that even a Golden Globe winning actress such as Saoirse can’t escape the Netflix hype.

 When asked about TV shows, she named Breaking Bad as her favourite, admitting that – just like us – she was still mourning that the series, starring Bryan Cranston and Aaron Paul as a drug-selling teacher-student-duo, came to an end after five seasons.